infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 #### Using accessibility value and hint

-Alongside the accessibility label, iOS as a platform supports the definition of the accessibility value and accessibility hint.
+Alongside the accessibility label, iOS as a platform supports the definition of an accessibility value and accessibility hint.
 If some elements can have and should provide specific values, accessibility value can be used alongside the accessibility label.
-And when talking about element interactivity, accessibility hint can be used as well - but be aware that the user can disable accessibility hint.
+And when talking about element interactivity, accessibility hint can be used as well - but be aware that the user can disable accessibility hints.

 ```swift
 addButton.accessibilityHint = "Adds a new task"